James Scott, 1st Duke of Monmouth: Capture

 Following the battle a reward of £5,000 was offered for his capture.
-On 8 July 1685, Monmouth was captured and arrested near Ringwood in Hampshire, by tradition "in a field of peas".
+On 8 July 1685, Monmouth was arrested near Ringwood in Hampshire, by tradition "in a field of peas".
 The events surrounding his capture are described by George Roberts in Tait's Edinburgh Magazine.

 When the Duke had left his horse at Woodyates Inn, he exchanged clothes with a shepherd, who was soon discovered by local loyalists and interrogated.
 Dogs were then put onto the Duke's scent.
 Monmouth dropped his gold snuff box, full of gold pieces, in a pea field, where it was afterwards found.

 From Woodyates Inn the Duke had gone to Shag's Heath, in the middle of which was a cluster of small farms, called the "Island".
 Amy Farrant gave information that the fugitives were concealed within the Island.
-The Duke, accompanied by Busse and Brandenburgher, remained concealed all day, with soldiers surrounding the area and threatening to set fire to the woodland.
-Brandenburgher deserted him at 1 am, and was later captured and interrogated, and is believed to have given away the Duke's hiding place.
+The Duke, accompanied by Busse the Brandenburgher, remained concealed all day, with soldiers surrounding the area and threatening to set fire to the woodland.
+Busse deserted him at 1 am, and was later captured and interrogated, and is believed to have given away the Duke's hiding place.
 The spot was at the north-eastern extremity of the Island, now known as Monmouth's Close, in the manor of Woodlands, the property of the Earl of Shaftesbury.
 At about 7 am Henry Parkin, a militia soldier and servant of Samuel Rolle, discovered the brown skirt of Monmouth's coat as he lay hidden in a ditch covered with fern and brambles under an ash tree, and called for help.
 The Duke was seized.
 Bystanders shouted out "Shoot him! shoot him!", but Sir William Portman happening to be near the spot, immediately rode up, and laid hands on him as his prisoner.
 Monmouth was then "in the last extremity of hunger and fatigue, with no sustenance but a few raw peas in his pocket.
 He could not stand, and his appearance was much changed.
 Since landing in England, the Duke had not had a good night's rest, or eaten one meal in quiet, being perpetually agitated with the cares that attend unfortunate ambition".
 He had "received no other sustenance than the brook and the field afforded".

 The Duke was taken to Holt Lodge, in the parish of Wimborne, about 1 mi away, the residence of Anthony Etterick, a magistrate who asked the Duke what he would do if released, to which he answered: "that if his horse and arms were but restored to him at the same time, he needed only to ride through the army; and he defied them to take him again".
 The magistrate ordered him taken to London.